ErpNetDocs/dev/auth/automating-installation.md

 3. Instance Manager displays a confirmation page with the operation details and an Install / Uninstall action button.
 4. When the user clicks the action button:
    - @@name Instance Manager performs the operation in the @@name instance.
-   - @@name Instance Manager sends an **HTTP POST** to `redirectUrl` with a JSON payload describing the lifecycle event.
+   - @@name Instance Manager sends an **HTTP POST** to `redirectUri` with a JSON payload describing the lifecycle event.
    - The callback must return a successful response (2xx).
 Otherwise, the operation is treated as failed.

 ### Lifecycle event payload (onboarding callback)

-@@name Instance Manager sends the lifecycle event payload to `redirectUrl` using HTTP POST with JSON.
+@@name Instance Manager sends the lifecycle event payload to `redirectUri` using HTTP POST with JSON.

 **Payload fields**